AMSP-04/NETN-LOG/docs/details.md

 * TransportDestroyedEntities interaction is used by a service provider to indicate the damage state of units during the transport.

 The following NETN Service Consumer-Provider base interactions are also used in the Transport Pattern:
-* SCP_AcceptOffer.
+* `LOG_OfferService`.
-* SCP_ReadyToReceiveService.
+* `LOG_ReadyToReceiveService`.
-* SCP_ServiceStarted.
+* `LOG_ServiceStarted`.
-* SCP_ServiceComplete.
+* `LOG_ServiceComplete`.
-* SCP_ServiceReceived.
+* `LOG_ServiceReceived`.
-* SCP_CancelService.
+* `LOG_CancelService`.

 Figure 9-22: Transport Service Requested and Delivered.

-7. A Consumer makes a request for transport with the following data in a RequestTransport interaction:
+A Consumer makes a request for transport with the following data in a RequestTransport interaction:
-a.
-List with units to transport; and
+* List with units to transport; and
-b.
-Time and location for embarkment and disembarkment.
+* Time and location for embarkment and disembarkment.

-8. A Provider offers a response to the consumer request with an OfferTransport interaction with the following parameters which may be modified from the originating request:
+A Provider offers a response to the consumer request with an OfferTransport interaction with the following parameters which may be modified from the originating request:
-a.
-List with units that the provider can transport;
+* List with units that the provider can transport;
-b.
-Time and location for embarkment and disembarkment; and
+* Time and location for embarkment and disembarkment; and
-c.
-List of units that will execute the transport.
+* List of units that will execute the transport.

-9. An offer is accepted with the interaction SCP_AcceptOffer or rejected with the interaction SCP_RejectOffer by the Consumer.
+An offer is accepted with the interaction `LOG_OfferService` or rejected with the interaction `LOG_RejectOffer` by the Consumer.
 The offer is accepted when both service Consumer and Provider have agreed about the conditions for delivery of the service.
-To achieve the transport service, the units listed for transport must be present on time at the embarkment location in order to embark and declare it with the SCP_ReadyToReceiveService interaction.
+To achieve the transport service, the units listed for transport must be present on time at the embarkment location in order to embark and declare it with the `LOG_ReadyToReceiveService` interaction.

-10. During the execution of the transport service, each transporting unit enters a loop where:
+During the execution of the transport service, each transporting unit enters a loop where:
-a.
-It publishes a list of embarked units.
+* It publishes a list of embarked units.
-b.
-It publishes a list of disembarked entities.
+* It publishes a list of disembarked entities.
 If modelling responsibility has been transferred to the Provider; the responsibility of entities specified in this list is restored to the Consumer when disembarked (see Transfer of Modelling Responsibility).

-11. Both TransportEmbarkmentStatus and TransportDisembarkmentStatus interactions can be repeated as much as needed, if transportation needs to be realized in several iterations.
+Both TransportEmbarkmentStatus and TransportDisembarkmentStatus interactions can be repeated as much as needed, if transportation needs to be realized in several iterations.
 Unit management during delivery of services:
-a.
-When Embarkment: Federate with modelling responsibility for the embarked units shall set these units as inactive.
+* When Embarkment: Federate with modelling responsibility for the embarked units shall set these units as inactive.
 The unit is no more taken into account in simulation execution.
-b.
-During Transport: The modelling responsibility of spatial attributes for the units specified in this list can be transferred to the Provider until disembarkment (see Transfer of Modelling Responsibility) or the consumer shall update the Spatial attribute or IsPartOf and RelativeSpatial attributes.
+* During Transport: The modelling responsibility of spatial attributes for the units specified in this list can be transferred to the Provider until disembarkment (see Transfer of Modelling Responsibility) or the consumer shall update the Spatial attribute or IsPartOf and RelativeSpatial attributes.
-c.
-When Disembarkment: Federate with modelling responsibility for the disembarked units shall set these units as active and assign their location to the disembarkment location.
+* When Disembarkment: Federate with modelling responsibility for the disembarked units shall set these units as active and assign their location to the disembarkment location.

-12. A Transport service is considered as closed:
+A Transport service is considered as closed:
-a.
-When the Consumer receives a SCP_ServiceCompleted interaction and sends a SCP_ServiceReceived interaction.
+* When the Consumer receives a `LOG_ServiceComplete` interaction and sends a `LOG_ServiceReceived` interaction.
-b.
-When a SCP_RejectOffer is issued by the service Consumer.
+* When a `LOG_RejectOffer` is issued by the service Consumer.
-c.
-When a SCP_CancelService is issued by either the service Provider or service Consumer.
+* When a `LOG_CancelService` is issued by either the service Provider or service Consumer.

 Figure 9-23: Early Cancellation of the Service, here by the Provider.
 The service transaction is terminated.

-13. If a Transport service is cancelled:
+If a Transport service is cancelled:
-a.
-During negotiation phase (before service delivery start):
+* During negotiation phase (before service delivery start):
-(1)	The transaction between service Consumer and Provider is considered as closed without delivery of service.
+    * The transaction between service Consumer and Provider is considered as closed without delivery of service.
-b.
-During delivery phase (after service start and before disembarkment has started):
+* During delivery phase (after service start and before disembarkment has started):
-(1)	All units already embarked or partially embarked are kept by the service Provider.
+    * All units already embarked or partially embarked are kept by the service Provider.
 The service Provider needs a new Request to continue, either to embark remaining units or to disembark the already embarked units.

-c.
-During delivery phase (after disembarkment has started and before complete):
+* During delivery phase (after disembarkment has started and before complete):
-(1)	All units already disembarked or partially disembarked are kept by the service Consumer.
+    * All units already disembarked or partially disembarked are kept by the service Consumer.
 The service Provider needs a Cancellation of the transport service after it is started, and transported units will remain on the transporter.

 Figure 9-24: Cancellation of the Transport Service after Disembarkment is Started, Units not yet Disembarked will Remain on the Transporter.